Michigander/generac/readme.md

 - **merging** - merge multiple streams into a single iterable
 - **branching** - allows multiple consumers for the same iterable
 - **buffering** - combine streams with a time buffer to help ensure correct order
-- **lenses** - stream data that is a transformation of data gathered from multiple sources
+- **accumulators** - stream data that is an accumulation function over multiple sources
-- **mutation observer** - stream in memory object mutations
+- **mutation observer** - stream in memory obsject mutations

 ## Todos & Ideas